 This plugin requires a license to enable the control panel.
-To purchase a license, visit Harrison's XT Plugin Page corresponding band input meter).
+To purchase a license, visit Harrison's XT Plugin Page

 Input Threshold: The primary control for the XT-MC is the input threshold slider.
 Pull the slider down until the threshold is matched to your signal level.
 Then use the individual band thresholds to adjust the effect of each band on your system.